7 Ways To Improve First Call Resolution in Your Company

 The Bottom Line

 73% of customers surveyed by Forrester and Salesforce.com said “valuing their time” was the most important thing a company can do to demonstrate good customer service.
-As such, regardless of whether you run a multi-site contact center or small team of reps, it’s clearly in your best interest – along with your current and future customers’ – to improve first call resolution.
+As such, regardless of whether you run a multi-site contact center or a small team of reps, it’s clearly in your best interest – along with your current and future customers’ - to improve first call resolution.
 After all, you want customers to be raving fans; not raving mad!